 It is your responsibility to keep your PEIA enrollment records up to date.
-You must notify PEIA immediately of any changes in your family situation, and complete the appropriate change forms to keep your PEIA coverage up to date.
+You must notify PEIA immediately of any changes in your participation status or in your family situation, and complete the appropriate change forms to keep your PEIA coverage up to date.
 Examples of such changes include a change of address, a change in your marital status, or a dependent child no longer qualifying for coverage.